They are amazing and I will never use anyone but them ever again.

 If you recently fed your baby Enfamil or Similac formula and suspect they may have NEC, look for the following symptoms.

 If you notice any of these symptoms, call your doctor immediately so your child can be examined and receive the medical care they need.
 The health of your developing child is of the utmost importance.

 The litigation involving the NEC baby formula lawsuits is still in its early stages, and parents are still coming forward with their claims.
-Also, despite the growing number of deaths and injuries, the Food and Drug Administration (FDA) has not initiated a nationwide recall on Enfamil or Similac baby formulas as of yet.
+Despite the growing number of deaths and injuries, the Food and Drug Administration (FDA) has not yet initiated a nationwide recall on Enfamil or Similac baby formulas.
 However, there have been recent isolated recall incidents in two states.
 In Missouri, Enfamil baby formula products were removed from shelves at Walmart after a boy died.
 In Michigan, Abbott Nutrition voluntarily recalled certain lots of Similac after another infant died after testing positive for a serious illness.

 Given that these lawsuits are just now being filed, there have not been settlements or verdicts.
 However, similar cases of this magnitude have resulted in settlements or verdicts in the millions to compensate the infants and their families.

 For three decades, our firm has protected injury victims throughout Melbourne, Florida and Central Florida by winning compensation for their losses.
-The expertise that our personal injury attorneys possess and our record of successfully representing clients has allowed our firm to become a leading Brevard County personal injury law firm.
+Our personal injury attorneys are experts and have a record of successfully representing clients.
+This has allowed our firm to become a leading Brevard County personal injury law firm.

-If your infant or loved one has suffered death, brain injury, bilateral blindness, intestine removal and other catastrophic injury from Enfamil or Similac contact our offices today for a free case review.
+Has your infant or loved one suffered death, brain injury, bilateral blindness, intestine removal, or other catastrophic injuries from Enfamil or Similac?
+Contact our offices today for a free consultation and case evaluation.
 Our team is available at all hours of the day and will act quickly to protect your rights.
-For an immediate consultation, call our phone number (321) 723-6591, email us at email@example.com or fill out the simple form below.
+For an immediate consultation, call our phone number (321) 723-6591, email us at firstname.lastname@example.org, or fill out the simple form below.